Extract Vector Data from a PDF file using Python

 Extract single element

 Extract one specific vector element from a PDF and save it as an individual SVG file.
-It is beneficial for isolating and exporting logos, icons, or standalone shapes from complex vector-based PDFs.
+This is useful for isolating logos, icons, or standalone shapes from more complex vector-based pages.

 2. Visit a specific page to collect its vector elements.